Adaptive Inference-Time Scaling via Cyclic Diffusion Search: Experiment details

 Our implementation is built using the PyTorch framework.
 The experiments are conducted on 2 machines: Ubuntu 20.04 machine equipped with an Intel(R) Xeon(R) Gold 6348 CPU @ 2.60GHz with 112 cores, 384 GB RAM, and NVIDIA GeForce RTX 4090 GPUs; Ubuntu 22.04 machine equipped with an Intel(R) Xeon(R) Gold 6230R CPU @ 2.10GHz with 104 cores, 256 GB RAM, and NVIDIA GeForce RTX 4090 GPUs.
 Each experiment is run individually on an NVIDIA GeForce RTX 4090 GPU.

-\subsection{Task Detail}
+\subsection{Task detail}

 We introduce the setting of experiments and diffusion models we used.
 For \textbf{Mixture of Gaussian}, we constructed the two datasets generated from the mixture of gaussians.
 Dataset 1 is generated from 1 region of Gaussians and Dataset 2 is generated from 2 region of the islands as you can see on the Figure~\ref{fig:Tasks_visualization}(a).
 After pre-training two diffusion models on each dataset, we guide sampling at inference time by providing the distance to a target goal as a reward, encouraging generation toward the desired goal state.
 For \textbf{OGBench Maze}, we adopted the task setups from \cite{park2024ogbench}, running 5 sparse reward navigation tasks in each environment, each can take hundreds of steps to accomplish.
 The model is trained on standard dataset collected by noisy expert policy that repeatedly reaching randomly sampled goals.
 At test time, the model is required to generate proper plan using guidance from value function.
 For \textbf{Sudoku}, the basic setting is adopted from IRED \cite{du2024learningiterativereasoningenergy}, where the diffusion model is trained on SAT-Net dataset with 31 to 42 provided samples~\cite{wang2019satnetbridgingdeeplearning} and tested on harder RRN dataset~\cite{palm2018recurrentrelationalnetworks} with 17 to 28 provided samples.
 For \textbf{Pixel Maze}, the basic setting is adopted from T-SCEND \cite{zhang2025tscendtesttimescalablemctsenhanced}, where the dataset are generated by \texttt{maze-dataset}~\cite{maze}, and the diffusion model is trained with Maze sizes of 4 $\times$ 4 to 6 $\times$ 6 and tested with size of $11 \times 11$ to $15 \times 15$.
 For \textbf{Molecule Generation}, the basic setting is adopted from EDM \cite{hoogeboom2022}.
 The diffusion model is trained to generate 3D molecular geometries using the QM9 dataset \cite{ramakrishnan2014quantum}, which contains approximately 130k small molecules, each with up to 9 heavy atoms.
 We utilized the standard splits of this dataset for training, validation, and testing.
+For \textbf{Text-to-Image generation}, we use Stable Diffusion v1.5—a widely adopted text-to-image diffusion model—as our pretrained backbone.